top of page

 Age requirement: 18 years +

-Student Intern Requirements: Degree/University/College level minimum second year Nursing or related studies.
+Student Interns Requirements: Degree/University/College level minimum second year Nursing or related studies.

 Professional Volunteer Requirements: Minimum 6 months work experience in a related field.